 As we only emerged from bankruptcy in August 2013 and are in the early stages of our business plan, an investment in our company will likely require a long-term commitment, with no certainty of return.
-Although our common stock is listed for quotation on the Over-The-Counter Bulletin Board (or OTCBB) and the OTCQB marketplace operated by OTC Markets Group, Inc., trading has been very limited and we cannot predict whether an active market for our common stock will ever develop in the future.
+Although our common stock is listed for quotation on the OTCQB marketplace operated by OTC Markets Group, Inc., trading has been very limited and we cannot predict whether an active market for our common stock will ever develop in the future.
+We are not applying for the listing of our common stock on a national exchange in connection with this offering.
 In the absence of an active trading market:

-- · investors may have difficulty buying and selling or obtaining market quotations; - · market visibility for shares of our common stock may be limited; and - a lack of visibility for shares of our common stock may have a depressive effect on the market price for shares of our common stock.
+- investors may have difficulty buying and selling or obtaining market quotations; - market visibility for shares of our common stock may be limited; and - · a lack of visibility for shares of our common stock may have a depressive effect on the market price for shares of our common stock.

-The OTCBB and OTCQB markets are relatively unorganized, inter-dealer, over-the-counter markets that provide significantly less liquidity than NASDAQ or the NYSE MKT (formerly known as the NYSE AMEX market).
-This illiquid trading market for our common stock and may make it difficult for you to dispose of your common stock at desirable prices or at all.
-Moreover, there is a risk that our common stock could be delisted from the OTCBB and OTCQB, in which case it might be listed on the so called "Pink Sheets", which is even more illiquid than the OTCQB.
+The OTCQB market is a relatively unorganized, inter-dealer, over-the-counter market that provides significantly less liquidity than NASDAQ or the NYSE MKT (formerly known as the NYSE AMEX market).
+This illiquid trading market for our common stock may make it difficult for you to dispose of your common stock at desirable prices or at all.
+Moreover, there is a risk that our common stock could be delisted from the OTCQB, in which case it might be listed on the so called "Pink Sheets", which is even more illiquid than the OTCQB.